bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 Web API configuration and web api codes are all the same. (-:

-Run .Net core app steps:

-Note that upcoming articles have no .net core sample as we've not officially supported .net core yet, but after we officially supported .net core, you can start an easy/safe migration.
+Note that upcoming articles have no .net core sample as we've not officially supported .net core yet, but after [we officially supported .net core](https://github.com/bit-foundation/bit-framework/issues/59), you can start an easy/safe migration.

 ### Web API - Dependency Injection samples: